 China Makeup Market Data Pack June 2020

-Each month, TMO compiles data from Alibaba’s family of eCommerce platforms (including Taobao, Tmall, Tmall Global, and Tmall Supermarket) regarding sales of Makeup both domestically and across borders.
+For this data pack series, TMO compiles data from Alibaba’s family of eCommerce platforms (including Taobao, Tmall, Tmall Global, and Tmall Supermarket) regarding sales of Makeup both domestically and across borders.
 This data is presented in a form that’s easier for English-speaking overseas companies and individuals to approach, with an array of charts and tables as well as translated terms.
-The specially expanded June edition covers top brand performance around the popular June 18th sales holiday.
+This special June edition covers top brand performance around the popular June 18th sales holiday.

 June has in recent years seen sales spikes across product categories, as the June 18th sales period has grown in popularity.
 Sales in fact often begin as early as June 1st, with brands jostling to be the first to tap into their consumers’ wallets.
 This June edition of the Data Pack therefore goes a little further in depth on leading brands and the June sales holiday in general.